Graeme Lowdon

-Graeme Paul Lowdon (born 23 April 1965) is a British businessman and entrepreneur.
-He currently serves as team principal for the Cadillac Formula 1 Team.

-He served as chief executive officer of the Virgin and Marussia Formula One teams.
+Graeme Paul Lowdon (born 23 April 1965) is a British businessman and entrepreneur who most recently was Team Principal for the Cadillac Formula 1 Team.
+Previously, he was Chief Executive Officer of the Virgin and Marussia Formula One teams.

 Career

 Originally from Corbridge, Lowdon grew up in Stocksfield.
 He gained both a bachelor's and master's degree in mechanical engineering at Sheffield University, as well as an MBA from Newcastle University.
 Initially he worked in the power industry in the north of England and Singapore, before joining ABB Group working as part of the international sales force for their power station division.
 He identified that a potential client also ran an IndyCar team in the United States, and assisted in organising a sponsorship deal with the team.

 In 1996, Lowdon returned to the UK and created Industry On-line, providing online trading platforms for industry.
 He also co-founded Eiger Racing, a Formula Renault racing team.
 Having secured investment from 3i, he developed Industry On-line into Just2Clicks, which was floated on the Alternative Investment Market in 2000.
 At the end of 2000, Lowdon joined Manor Motorsport in a non-executive commercial role.
 In 2002, he co-founded Nomad Digital, now the world's leading provider of data communications to the transportation sector, specialising in providing WiFi on trains.